zapabob/ROCm/docs/conceptual/file-reorg.md

 3. Any reference to `/opt/rocm/<component>/bin` or `/opt/rocm/<component>/lib`
    needs to be changed to `/opt/rocm/bin` and `/opt/rocm/lib/`, respectively.

-## Changes in Versioning Specifications
+## Changes in versioning specifications

 In order to better manage ROCm dependencies specification and allow smoother releases of ROCm while avoiding dependency conflicts, the ROCm platform shall adhere to the following scheme when numbering and incrementing ROCm files versions: